The dental hygienist resume at a glance

 Soft skills: Patient education and motivational interviewing, treatment presentation, chairside manner, infection control discipline, time management (staying on schedule), practice-building communication, empathy with anxious patients

-5 tips for a standout dental hygienist resume
+5 tips to strengthen your dental hygienist resume

 - List expanded function certifications prominently.
 Local anesthesia, nitrous oxide, and laser certifications expand your scope and make you more valuable.
 Many practices filter specifically for these credentials.